Earn a versatile degree with one of the nation’s best Bachelor’s in Women’s Studies programs.

 Cost Per Year: $49,598

 Brandeis University offers a major and minor in Women’s Studies as well as a Sexuality and Queer Studies minor.
-Majors in Women’s Studies must take nine courses, including Women, Gender, Sexualities, and Feminisms: History, Theory, and Practice.
-Students can then choose the rest of their courses from an extensive list of history, literature, anthropology, sexuality, and queer studies classes.
+Majors in Women’s Studies must take two defined courses (see below).
+Then students can then choose the rest of their courses from an extensive list of history, literature, anthropology, sexuality, and queer studies classes.
 Brandeis gives their WGS honor students the opportunity to become peer assistants, in which students help professors develop courses and even teach a few classes themselves.

 University of Michigan–Ann Arbor

 Cost Per Year: $29,041

 The University of Michigan, located in Ann Arbor in the southeast part of the state, is considered one of the top research universities in the world.
 With nearly 30,000 enrolled undergraduates, the University of Michigan student population is one of the largest on our list.
 It is accredited by the North Central Association of Colleges and Schools.

 The University of Michigan’s Women’s Studies Department is the oldest on our list, having been founded in 1973.
 It is now home to one of the best Gender Studies doctoral programs in the country, which is also reflected in the undergraduate program.
 Not only does the University of Michigan offer a Women’s Studies major, students can receive a B.A. in Gender and Health.
 The Gender and Health major promotes a critical, feminist analysis of research, practice, and policies concerning gender and health, and is the only one of its kind.
 Classes in that track include: